ponga2112/websec-ctf-for-n00bs/README.md

 * Then access with a web browser at http://localhost:8001/

 ## Development
 * Use whatever text editor / IDE / Build tool chain you want.
-Just keep your build tool / IDE artifact files outta my project before commiting ( Update .gitignore )
+Just keep your build tool / IDE artifact files outta my project before committing ( Update .gitignore )
 * This application is written heavily with ES6.
 That means lots of const/let, arrow functions, async/await promises, modules and the like.
 I suggest you read up on it: <https://webapplog.com/es6/>
 * app.js is a Main Application.
 It should not be edited really except for line 5 to toggle DEVMODE on or off
 * If you are just developing the CTF, your main (and perhaps, only) focus will be the .js files in /view/pages/ctf/